 Is there a masking policy on campus?

-Due to the current CDC transmission level rating of Substantial, the fact we are welcoming people from around the world for the fall semester, and to minimize confusion, we will be instituting a mask mandate for all indoor, public spaces (classrooms, studios, labs, etc.), including common areas in residence halls, for the first three weeks of the semester, regardless of the county transmission level.
+Due to the current CDC transmission level rating, the fact we are welcoming people from around the world for the spring semester, and to minimize confusion, we will be instituting a mask mandate for all indoor public spaces (classrooms, studios, labs, etc.), including common areas in residence halls, for the start of the semester.
 Exclusions include Odells housing units and shared apartment units.
-Community members may remove their masks to eat, only when seated.
-After the initial three-week period, the Colleges will reevaluate the masking requirements considering case numbers in the HWS community, Geneva and Ontario County.
-If you wish to institute a semester-long masking policy for your class, please include that information on your syllabus.
+Community members may remove their masks to eat when seated.
+After an initial period, the Colleges will reevaluate the masking requirements, considering case numbers in the HWS community, Geneva and Ontario County, and the current NY State guidance.
+If faculty wish to institute a semester-long masking policy for your class, please include that information on the syllabus.

 For those faculty and staff that want to have a few masks available in the classroom for students who have forgotten theirs, masks will be available for pick up at Campus Safety or with the academic coordinator for the building.